zakreez/ai-case-study/README.md

 ## Landscape

-FiscalNote operates in the field of policy and market intelligence.
-It's a technology company specializing in software as a service (SaaS), offering tools and platforms for comprehensive analysis and tracking of governmental and legislative data.
-Their services are particularly relevant for organizations needing insights into policy changes, regulatory compliance, and governmental affairs.
-This field combines aspects of legal, political, and data analysis, harnessing advanced technologies like AI and machine learning to provide actionable intelligence.
+FiscalNote finds itself in the competitive world of policy and market intelligence.
+They operate in the software as a service (SaaS) space, they have tools and platforms for comprehensive analysis and tracking of governmental and legislative data.
+If you're an organization that needs insights into policy changes, regulatory compliance, and governmental affairs, their company will likely interest you.
+Combining elements of legal, political, and data analysis, FiscalNote harnesses AI and machine learning to provide actionable intelligence.

-Over the last 5 to 10 years, the field of policy and market intelligence has seen major trends and innovations such as the integration of Artificial Intelligence (AI) and Machine Learning (ML) for data analysis, increased use of Natural Language Processing (NLP) for understanding complex legislative texts, and the rise of predictive analytics to forecast policy impacts.
-There's also been a growing emphasis on real-time data monitoring and the use of big data to provide comprehensive, actionable insights.
-These innovations have significantly enhanced the ability of businesses and organizations to navigate and respond to the rapidly changing policy landscape.
+Over the last 5 to 10 years, AI and Machine Learning have paved the way for major advancements in the field of policy and market intelligence.
+Data analysis has been kicked into hyperdrive with these resources.
+In particular with Natural Language Processing for tasks like understanding complex legislative texts, and even being able to forecast policy impacts.
+More and more organizations are looking for real-time data monitoring, because this will allow them to adapt the fastest in an ever-changing political landscape.